Criminal Minds: Main

 Lewis is a psychologist with an eye on forensic psychology and its application to the criminal justice system.
-Her dream was to study psychopaths up close and personal—and her psychology background, combined with her experience in the FBI, brought her face to face with monsters.
+Her dream was to study psychopaths up close and personal and her psychology background, combined with her experience in the FBI, brought her face to face with monsters.
 Her job was to stare them down and interview them, to determine if they were fit to stand trial.
-Lewis replaced both JJ (A. J. Cook) and Kate (Jennifer Love Hewitt) while they were on maternity leave in the 11th season.
+Lewis replaced both JJ (A. J. Cook) and Kate (Jennifer Love Hewitt) while they were on maternity leave in the eleventh season.